ArtisanROM/ArtisanROM/README.md

 \* DeX via HDMI not available for devices without USB-C DP support

 \* Exynos990
+Enable usb file transfer
+*#0808# USB Settings - by this menu, you can change the way your SAMSUNG Galaxy Note20 Ultra 5G will be recognized by PC/Laptop when you are connected with USB cable.
+Modes like Mass Storage, MPT, ADB, etc.

 ### UN1CA-exclusive features:
 - Native/live blur toggle